LLNL/sundials/doc/shared/Install.rst

 National Laboratory website:
 http://www.mcs.anl.gov/petsc .

-SUNDIALS has been tested with PETSc version 3.10.0 - 3.14.0.
+SUNDIALS has been tested with PETSc versions 3.10.0 -- 3.14.0.
 To enable PETSc, set ``ENABLE_PETSC`` to ``ON``, and set ``PETSC_DIR`` to the path of the PETSc installation.
-Alternatively, a user can provide a list of inlcude paths in ``PETSC_INCLUDES`` and a list of complete paths to the PETSc libraries in ``PETSC_LIBRARIES``.
+Alternatively, a user can provide a list of include paths in ``PETSC_INCLUDES`` and a list of complete paths to the PETSc libraries in ``PETSC_LIBRARIES``.